-E. Give Meaningful Assignments

-As described in the Memorandum of Agreement, the assignments you give to an extern should be similar to that of a law clerk or entry-level staff attorney, including exposure to a broad range of lawyering skills.
+Give Meaningful Assignments: As described in the Memorandum of Agreement, the assignments you give to an extern should be similar to that of a law clerk or entry-level staff attorney, including exposure to a broad range of lawyering skills.
 Assignments may include, but are not limited to, drafting documents and pleadings, researching and writing memoranda, interviewing clients and witnesses, attending conferences, negotiations or mediations, and observing or participating in meetings, depositions, or court proceedings.
 Administrative work should be similar to the administrative expectations of attorneys at your organization.

-F. Have Back-up Assignments Ready

-Consider a few low-priority assignments that you could give to the extern to work on during slow periods.
+Have Back-up Assignments Ready: Consider a few low-priority assignments that you could give to the extern to work on during slow periods.
 With a few of these long-term or non-pressing assignments in your pocket, you can keep an extern busy when otherwise they might be waiting for their next assignment.

-G. Make Assignments Clear

-To ensure that you communicate the assignment clearly and completely, you might use the following checklist of information to share with the extern:
+Make Assignments Clear: To ensure that you communicate the assignment clearly and completely, you might use the following checklist of information to share with the extern:

-- Objectives of the assignment - How the project fits into the overall case, deal, or project - How much time you expect to be spent on the assignment - How often and at which junctures they should check-in during their assignment - Where they might begin researching (such as in a specialty treatise) - What the finished product should look like (consider sharing a sample memo, for example) - Who they may contact for assistance if you are not available - When it is due misunderstandings, clarify expectations, and ensure that your extern becomes an integrated member of your team.
+Objectives of the assignment How the project fits into the overall case, deal, or project How much time you expect to be spent on the assignment How often and at which junctures they should check-in during their assignment Where they might begin researching (such as in a specialty treatise) What the finished product should look like (consider sharing a sample memo, for example) Who they may contact for assistance if you are not available When it is due

+Continuous Communication: Frequent communication with the externs, both about specific assignments and in general, is critical to the student's educational experience.
+Open communication can prevent misunderstandings, clarify expectations, and ensure that your extern becomes an integrated member of your team.
 To ensure clear and open communication, consider doing some or all of the following:

-H. Continuous Communication

-Frequent communication with the externs, both about specific assignments and in general, is critical to the student's educational experience.
-Open communication can prevent